paritoshshirodkar/HackHarvard2019/README.md

 You will be forced to quit the browser to stop the memes.

-Follow the steps mentioned here to enable developer mode in Google Chrome and see the extension in action
+Follow the steps mentioned here to enable developer mode in Google Chrome and see the extension in action All files pertaining to extension are in Amuze Me/
 ```
 https://developer.chrome.com/extensions/getstarted
 ```

+We have leveraged Google Cloud Platform to host our API (developed using Flask) which computes the term frequency and scrapes memes from giphy.com and reddit